-Local communities in the Bear Creek Watershed (greater Medford area) and the rest of the Rogue Basin are working together to improve watershed conditions and protect areas that provide key functions for people, wildlife, fish, and other species.
-Work being completed by the communities is being driven by regulations (the Clean Water Act and the Endangered Species Act.
+Local communities in the Bear Creek Watershed (greater Medford area) and the rest of the Rogue Basin are working together to improve water quality and watershed health for people, wildlife, fish, and other species.
+Work being completed is being guided by regulations including the Clean Water Act and the Endangered Species Act.
 The goal of the Clean Water Act is to make all waters fishable and swimmable.
-Goals of the programs and projects being implemented include improving water quality conditions, maintaining recreational access, protecting riparian areas, providing habitat for fish, aquatic species, pollinators and wildlife, and reducing the impacts of urban runoff (partnered activities with NPDES Phase II).
+Goals of the programs and projects being implemented include improving water quality conditions, maintaining recreational access, protecting riparian areas, providing habitat for fish, aquatic species, pollinators and wildlife, and reducing the impacts of urban runoff (partnered activities with NPDES Phase II Programs).
 Creeks and the Rogue River are impaired for temperature and bacteria.

 Partners helping us to achieve those goals include local municipalities (Cities and Counties), watershed councils, non governmental organizations (NGOs), businesses, agencies (Federal, State, and Local), the public, schools and funders.
 Major program funding is provided through the TMDL and NPDES Phase II Stormwater Programs in the Bear Creek watershed and the Rogue Basin.

 Bear Creek Communities

 More information about the City’s programs including implementation activities, maps, photos, and educational link (including our geocaches) can be found on our TMDL information page.